plotly/plotly.github.io/_posts/fundamentals/2015-04-23-embed-plotly-graphs.md

  - title: Embed Grid
    sub-steps:
-    - copy: "We've talked a lot about embedding Plotly graphs, but did you know that you can also embed your grid?
+    - copy: "We've talked a lot about embedding Chart Studio graphs, but did you know that you can also embed your grid?
 Just like your plots, grids can be embedded in iframes."
     - copy: "You can find the embed code by going to your [Organize](https://plot.ly/organize/) or Profile page and hovering over the saved grid.
 Grids are saved as 'Private' by default, so it's important that you save your data as 'Public' or 'Private Link'."
     - copy: "Copy the iframe just as you would for the plot and paste it to your website or blog.
 This is an example of what your grid looks like when it's been embedded."
       img: "![Embed grid](../static/images/embed-plotly-graphs/embed grid.png)"